webmastersmith/notes/Databases/SQL/SQL_Regex_Function_Logic_Sort.md

 SELECT b.name AS band_name, COUNT(*) AS count FROM albums a JOIN bands b ON a.band_id = b.id
 GROUP BY b.name

+-- double join to filter info.
+SELECT bands.name AS Band, SUM(z.total) FROM bands JOIN (SELECT a.name AS album_name, a.band_id, COUNT(s.name) AS total FROM albums a
+JOIN songs s
+WHERE a.id = s.album_id
+GROUP BY a.id) z ON bands.id = z.band_id
+GROUP BY bands.name
 ```

 **Custom Functions**